-As the ultimate adventure basecamp, hike the park’s short but spectacularly scenic trails that bring you up and out of this desert oasis to a ridgeline with an amazing perspective of Rainbow Canyon below.
-Or, embrace the newly established Barnes Canyon Mountain Biking Trails system that runs adjacent to the Nevada State Park before returning to the Kershaw-Ryan campground and cold springs for the night.
+Kershaw-Ryan State Park is located 3 miles from downtown Caliente, easily accessible through paved roads.
+As the ultimate adventure basecamp, hike the park’s short but spectacularly scenic overlook trails that bring you up and out of this desert oasis to a ridgeline with an amazing perspective of Rainbow Canyon below.
+Or, embrace the growing Barnes Canyon Mountain Biking Trails system that runs adjacent to the Nevada State Park before returning to the Kershaw-Ryan campground, picnic areas, and cold springs for the night.

-Early Days in Rainbow Canyon
+Early Days in Caliente, NV

-Originally settled in the 1870s, pioneers Samuel and Hannah Kershaw were drawn to the canyon for its wild lushness.
+Originally settled in the 1870s, pioneers Samuel and Hannah Kershaw were drawn to this canyon for its wild lushness.
 As the natural springs served as an irrigation system, the Kershaws were able to cultivate fruit orchards within the canyon itself—many of which can still be found in the area to this day.
 By the early 1900s, a man named James Ryan had purchased the property from the Kershaws.
 Rumor has it that he never actually lived within the canyon, but was interested in getting a hold of this oasis in the desert to preserve its natural beauty and serenity for future generations to enjoy.

 Visiting Kershaw-Ryan State Park Today

-The climate within this southeastern section of Nevada is diverse, ranging from the high 90s in the summertime and anywhere between the mid 40s to subzero temps in the winter months.
+The climate within this southeastern section of Nevada is diverse, ranging from the high 90s in the summertime and anywhere between the mid-40s to subzero temps in the winter months.
 Monthly rainfall averages less than an inch, but during the monsoon months of July and August, afternoon thunderstorms are a regular occurrence and are responsible for flash floods, both historically speaking and currently.
 Take caution while hiking the canyon trails during these months, and for the most up-to-date information during your visit, be sure to check in with a park ranger.

-Admission to Kershaw-Ryan State Park is $5.00.
-Caliente camping is $15.00 per night and offered on a first-come, first-served basis—sites may not be reserved.
+Admission to Kershaw-Ryan State Park is $5.00 ($10.00 for Non-NV Vehicles).
+Caliente camping is $15.00 per vehicle, per night (Non-NV Vehicles: $20.00 per vehicle, per night) and offered on a first-come, first-served basis—sites may not be reserved.